-Prior to the transfer of the insurance business as per the terms of the Portfolio Assumption Deed, referred to below, local management monitored key financial parameters to safeguard the Branch's ability to continue as a going concern and provide financial returns for the shareholder.
+Local management monitor key financial parameters to safeguard the Branch's ability to continue as a going concern and provide financial returns for the shareholder.
 The capital of the Branch comprises the Head Office account which consists of retained earnings and current account transactions between the Branch and Head Office.
 Current transactions with the Head Office include reinsurance, head office charges and other expenses which are settled on a regular basis.

-Under the terms of a Portfolio Assumption Deed between the two parties QBE Insurance (International) Pty Limited and QBE Insurance (Australia) Limited, effective 1 January 2016, the insurance business of QBE Insurance (International) Pty Limited New Zealand Branch was transferred to QBE Insurance (Australia) Limited New Zealand Branch.
-All appropriate regulatory approvals have been received to effect the transfer and as from 1 January 2016, the insurance business that was previously carried out by QBE Insurance (International) Pty Limited New Zealand Branch will be carried out by QBE Insurance (Australia) Limited New Zealand Branch.
+Under the terms of a Portfolio Assumption Deed between the two parties QBE Insurance (International) Limited and QBE Insurance (Australia) Limited, effective 1 January 2016, the insurance business of QBE Insurance (International) Limited New Zealand Branch was transferred to QBE Insurance (Australia) Limited.
+All appropriate regulatory approvals were received to effect the transfer and as from 1 January 2016, the insurance business that was previously carried out by QBE Insurance (International) Limited New Zealand Branch has been carried out by QBE Insurance (Australia) Limited New Zealand Branch (the Branch).